blacklightpy/vaultofknowledge/index.md

 ---
 Welcome!

-This is the Vault of Knowledge, a public place where I take notes on things that I'm studying about.
+This is a public site where I take notes on things that I'm studying about.
 You can call this a knowledge-base or to use the modern terminology, a second brain or digital garden.

-The name for the website was inspired by a place of the same name in the game [Sky](https://www.thatskygame.com/).
 ## How to explore

 You have **Directory Tree** on the *left*, and the **Table of Contents** on the *right*.